-Covenants in our debt agreements impose operational and financial restrictions on our business.
+Covenants in our debt agreements restrict our business in many ways.

 The indenture governing the old notes and the new notes, and the senior secured credit facility and the indenture governing the senior subordinated notes issued by the issuers' operating subsidiaries contain numerous restrictive covenants.
 These covenants place significant restrictions on, among other things, the ability of the issuers and the operating subsidiaries to: